I love Markdown! it is such a wonderful format to write content in.

 In this article I want to explain my authoring workflow.

-They usually just contains some keywords to remind me on what I want to do or
+They usually contain some keywords to remind me on what I want to do or write about.

 Preparing an article

 Since I am using Jekyll for blogging, I've created a

 _drafts directory.
 In that I create files which first are empty and maps to a title.